Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Two-generators QC codes

 where \(a_i(x), b_i(x) \in R\), $g_j(x) \mid x^n - 1$ and $t_j(x) \in R$ for $j = 1, 2, 3, 4$.

-5pt In this two-generator case, handling four factors \( g_i(x) \) of \( x^n-1 \) and four other polynomials \( t_i(x) \in R \) can be quite involved.
+5pt In this two-generator setting, dealing with four divisors $g_i(x)$ of $x^n-1$ and four auxiliary polynomials $t_i(x) \in R$ can be quite involved.
 Therefore, some special forms have been considered for study.
 For example, in \cite{Gal}, \cite{Q2}, and \cite{Q4} consecutively, the generators are considered as follows:

 5pt In this work, we aim to present a self-orthogonality and dual-containing condition that applies to any two-generator QC codes and can be viewed as a continuation of the one-generator case study.
 To achieve this, we consider the generator matrix corresponding to the generator \((a_1(x), b_1(x))\) as \(G_1 = (A_1 \mid B_1)\) and for \((a_2(x), b_2(x))\) as \(G_2 = (A_2 \mid B_2)\), where \(A_i\) are circulant matrices generated by the polynomial \(a_i(x)\) for \(i=1,2\), and \(B_i\) are circulant matrices generated by the polynomial \(b_i(x)\) for \(i=1,2\).
 A generator matrix of the two-generator QC code is then constructed as follows: